cerner/fhir.cerner.com/content/millennium/dstu2/medications/immunization.md

 <%= json(:dstu2_immunization_bundle) %>

-## Retrieve by id
+## Retrieve by ID

-List an individual Immunization by its id:
+List an individual immunization by its ID:

     GET /Immunization/:id